inclement/preprocessor-collect/README.md

 Use `(preprocessor-collect-toggle-overlay-ifdefs)` to enable/disable the state popup.

-Warning: this is a hacky elisp learning experiment, not polished and undoubtedly with bugs.
+Warning: this is a hacky elisp learning experiment.
+It is not polished, lacks configuration options, and undoubtedly has bugs.